carlosgarcia-verdugo/Ciencia-de-Datos-y-AI-con-Python/4. Introduccion a Pandas/README.md

 ## Temas

+* Archivos
-* 3da Parte de la Introduccion a Python
+* Introduccion a Pandas
-    * Funciones
-    * Metodos
-    * Files